 Be Interested In The Country

-This may seem like a very simple thing, but there are many people who travel and they have no interest at all in the place they are traveling to.
+This may seem like a straightforward thing, but many people travel, and they have no interest in the place they are traveling to.
 If you really want to be successful in sourcing products from overseas, you should show some interest in the country that is producing your products.

 It will not only make your time there a lot more pleasant, but it will help you understand more about the place you are visiting or the people you are asking to manufacture your products.